Have you wondered, “Do I still have to pay Nevada child support if you have joint custody?”

-The court determines how much child support you each pay based on your income.
+The court determines how much child support you each pay based on your monthly income.
 The court then deducts the lower-earning parent’s amount from the higher-earning parent’s.
 Then the higher-earning parent pays the difference.

 This means that the spouse who earns more pays support to the spouse that earns less.
-But, it does not mean that this law punishes the higher-earning parent.
+But, it does not mean that this child support law punishes the higher-earning parent.
 Instead, it is to protect the children’s standard of living.

 When both incomes are equal, the court may rule that neither parent pay child support.

 This scenario is different when only one parent has primary physical custody.
 The custodial parent handles the majority of the child’s day-to-day expenses.
 The non-custodial parent is required to pay child support.